 Elbling numbers among the oldest white varietals cultivated in Europe.
 The Romans aptly called it "Vitis alba" (literally, white grape).
 Etymologists assume the name Elbling derives from the Latin albus, meaning white.
 The majority of historians feel that the Romans brought Elbling to Germany more than 2,000 years ago, possibly via Gaul.
-For centuries, from the Middle Ages to the 19th century, was widespread in Germany and neighboring regions, as well as in eastern Europe.
+From the Middle Ages to the 19th century, Elbling was widespread throughout Germany and neighboring regions, as well as in eastern Europe.
 It's likely that the abolishment of the tithe contributed to the grape's decline.
 In Germany today, Elbling is a specialty cultivated almost exclusively in the Mosel region.
 Particularly growers in the upper Mosel Valley, near the border with Luxembourg, point to a 2,000-year-old tradition of Elbling viticulture.

-Statistically, there are about 560 ha of Elbling in Germany, or well under one percent of the country's overall vineyard area.
-Yet, in the Mosel, it accounts for about 6% of the region's vineyards, making it the third most important variety there.
+Statistically, Germany grows about 500 ha of Elbling, about half a percent of the country's overall vineyard area.
+Yet, it accounts for about 6% of the Mosel's vineyards, making it the third most important variety there.
 Plantings are concentrated along the southern portion of the Mosel River southwest of Trier and along the slopes of the Sauer River.
-In all, the area devoted to the grape is declining somewhat.
+The area devoted to the grape has somewhat declined in recent years.